hackyale/Web-Development-101/assignments/week_3.md

 1. How to use an image as a background
 2. How to make an element invisible (take a look at the visibility and display properties)
 3. How to style nested lists in outline form (outer level is roman numerals, then capital letters, then numbers...)
+4. How to select elements based on attribute values

 ### Part 3: Finish your website